-- Be free from all form of abuse and harassment.
+- Be free from all forms of abuse and harassment.

 - The confidentiality of your clinical records.

 - Access information contained in your clinical records within a reasonable time frame.
-Newton Medical Center will not frustrate any legitimate efforts by you or your representative to gain access to your medical records.
-Newton Medical Center will actively seek to meet these requests as quickly as the record-keeping system permits.
+NMC must not frustrate any legitimate efforts by you or your representative to gain access to your own medical records, and must actively seek to meet these requests as quickly as the record-keeping system permits.

 - Be free from restraints of any form that are not medically necessary or are used as a means of coercion, discipline, convenience or retaliation by staff.

 - Be fully informed of and to consent or refuse to participate in any unusual, experimental or research project without compromising access to services.

 - Know the professional status of any person providing your care and services.

 - Know the reasons for any proposed changes in the professional staff responsible for your care.

 - Know the reason for your transfer either within or outside of NMC.